FAFSA. One acronym that’s enough to make some parents cringe.

 1. My parents make too much money

-Since the FAFSA is tied to how much money you make, many families never fill out the form assuming they make too much money to qualify for aid.
-However, there are many factors that go into determining financial aid, so don’t write off the process so quickly.
+Since the FAFSA is tied to how much money you make, many families never fill out the form, assuming they make too much money to qualify for aid.
+However, many factors go into determining financial aid, so don’t write off the process so quickly.

 While the form asks about your income, there is no income cut-off to qualify for federal student aid.
 The Department of Education says you’ll qualify for some type of aid like low-interest student loans.

 Plus, income is not the only factor in determining your aid.

 The other factors that determine your financial aid eligibility include the size of your household and the age of your oldest parent.
 It all depends on how your personal information fits into the mathematical formula that determines financial aid eligibility.

 2. The estimated family contribution is what I’ll pay for college